SamuelChua/Wifi-Cam/README.md

 *Insert Picture of Full Set-Up*

 ## Table of Contents
-- Hardware/Tools used
+- Hardware/Software Tools used
-- Software
-- Python Programs
+- Programs
 - Running the program